Formal Contact Categories: Elementary properties of contact categories

 \begin{defn} A multicurve $\ga$ on a surface $\Si$ with boundary is {\em boundary disconnected} when there is a connected component $B$ of $\Si\backslash \ga$ which does not touch the boundary:

 A dividing set $\ga$ is {\em boundary connected} when it is not boundary disconnected. \end{defn}

-\begin{theorem} In the homotopy category of the formal contact category $\Ko(\Si,m)$ associated to a surface $(\Si,m)$ with boundary, every boundary disconnected dividing set $\ga$ is isomorphic to a convolution of dividing sets $\ga_i$ which are boundary connected.
+\begin{theorem} In the homotopy category of the formal contact category $\Ko(\Si,m)$ associated to a surface $(\Si,m)$ with boundary, every boundary disconnected dividing set $\ga$ is isomorphic to an iterated extension of dividing sets $\ga_i$ which are boundary connected. \end{theorem} \begin{proof} Observe that boundary disconnected regions can be nested.
+For example, an annulus can be placed within the annulus illustrated below.
+For the purpose of this argument, the amount of nesting $n(\ga)$ is defined to be